A Confession

 I’ll spare you my exact reaction.
 What I said was “I’ll take a look at the site.”

-The ask was straightforward: build a bot that extracts the data the admin panel can’t export, and send the reports to my client.
+The ask was straightforward: build a bot that extracts the data the admin panel can’t export, and send the reports to the client.
 That’s it.
 No fixing the site.
 No debugging.
 Just get the data out.

 The plan was simple: build the bot, get the data flowing, hand it over, walk away.
-A clean, scoped engagement.
-In and out.
-No long-term commitment.

 You can probably guess how that went.